 Updating a String

-A String can can grow in size and its contents can change just like the contents of a Vec, by pushing more data into it.
+A String can grow in size and its contents can change just like the contents of a Vec, by pushing more data into it.
 In addition, String has concatenation operations implemented with the + operator for convenience.

 Appending to a String with Push